VelocityVMM/Velocity/docs/APISPEC/README.md

 Some additional fields may be added to the error response depending on calls but this layout is guaranteed.

+For an exhaustive list of available error codes, refer to the [ERRORS](errors.md) article.

 Some http-response codes are fixed:

 - `400 - Bad Request`: The request is missing fields